 - MOST VERSATILE: Ashley Hearth Products 34,000 BTU Vent-Free Firebox

-- HONORABLE MENTION: Montigo 30FID Illume Contemporary Direct-Vent Insert
+- ALSO CONSIDER: Montigo 30FID Illume Contemporary Direct-Vent Insert

 How We Chose the Best Gas Fireplace Inserts

-Personal taste is a major factor when choosing things like gas fireplace inserts, but we have tried to remain objective and include a broad range of styles.
-We researched products from as many different brands as we were able to find, from major retailers to less well-known suppliers.
+Personal taste is a major factor when choosing things like gas fireplace inserts, but I have tried to remain objective and include a broad range of styles.
+The Bob Vila team and I researched products from as many different brands as we were able to find, from major retailers to less well-known suppliers.

 We have been careful to avoid focusing only on the leading brands and to include a varied model lineup.
 We looked at heating performance, flue type (which impacts ease of installation), and a variety of user-friendly features.
 The result is a balanced selection for different-size spaces and budgets.